 Watering: Like all Lithops, this succulent has a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of its growth.
 How often you need to water your L. fulviceps 'Aurea' depends on how quickly the potting mix dries out.
 It is essential to let the soil dry out between waterings.
-Stop watering during the winter months to allow the old leaf pair to dry out, and the new pair to develop.
+Stop watering during the winter to allow the old leaf pair to dry out and the new pair to develop.

 Fertilizing: L. fulviceps 'Aurea' does not need to be fertilized.
 It will thrive without any feeding.
 If you decide to feed, use a fertilizer with high potassium and low nitrogen levels.

 Repotting: This small succulent will happily stay in the same pot for several decades.
-The common reason for repotting is to divide the plant or to allow space for clusters to grow.
+The common reason for repotting is to divide the plant or allow space for clusters to grow.
 Repot only when its growing season starts.